vahidhedayati/grails-payment/README.md

 Where you would pass instance which contains what the sample [checkout](https://github.com/vahidhedayati/grails-payment/blob/main/grails-app/views/payment/checkout.gsp) as part of the `instance` variable this would be all relevant input, all providers paypal, stripe & square have been fully implemented to create a customer on their systems which takes all of your users input by this I mean their address etc is also passed to the third party and is also returned in their final response back to you.
-`finalTotal` this is full total on your checkout being charged.

 To figure out what variables / parameters are required refer to [CartBean](https://github.com/vahidhedayati/grails-payment/blob/main/src/main/groovy/org/grails/plugin/payment/beans/CartBean.groovy)